AaronFriesen/tilde/README.md

 5. `git init .`
 6. `git remote add -t \* -f origin https://github.com/AaronFriesen/tilde.git`
 7. `git checkout master`
+8. `git submodule update --init --recursive`
-8. Setup OS-specific files:
+9. Setup OS-specific files:
-    a) If on OS X, run `./.install-brew.sh && ./install-cask.sh`.
+    1. If on OS X, run `./.install-osx`.
 Go have a drink.
 Cask in particular could take a _while_.
-    b) If on non-OS X Linux, run `./.install-linux`.
+    2. If on non-OS X Linux, run `./.install-linux`.
 Hope that all turns out well.
-6. Thank past you (a.k.a. me) for updating the README before I actually needed it.
+10. Thank past you (a.k.a. me) for updating the README before I actually needed it.